topranks/mib2SnmpCol/README.md

 ## snmpColConn

-The snmpColConn.py file implements a class which can be used to interact with SNMP Collector via its REST API.
+The snmpColConn.py file implements a Python class which can be used to interact with SNMP Collector via its REST API.

 This file can be used independently with any Python project that wishes to interact with SNMP Collector.
 In this instance it is used by mib2SnmpCol.py, which gives a good example of how it can be used.